-Invisible Illness Awareness Week runs from Oct 13-19, 2019 and it’s hosted by the Invisible Illnesses Association.
+Invisible Disabilities Awareness Week is held in October every year.
+It’s hosted by the Invisible Illnesses Association.

 Invisible illness advocates from around the world and in our communities are working to create awareness about what life is like with invisible illness and invisible disabilities.